 These days, the camp collar shirt is a ubiquitous summertime staple, balancing a touch of off-duty elegance with an effortless, laid back style.
 While the wide open collar, short sleeves, and breezy build has become a familiar sight on warm weather vacations or balmy nights on the town, you might be surprised just how far back its humble history reaches.

-Originating as a traditional worker’s garment known as the Guayabera in 16th century Mexico, its lightweight, breathable construction and short sleeves came in handy when days called for hard labor under a sweltering sun.
+Originating as a traditional worker’s garment known as the Guayabera in 16th century Mexico, this shirt's lightweight, breathable construction and short sleeves came in handy when days called for hard labor under a sweltering sun.
 But it wasn’t until the design made its way to Cuba nearly 100 years later that the Guayabera traded out its historic mandarin collar for the wider, open collar that is still the silhouette’s calling card today.

 Diptych of cuban man at military base in America, circa 1960s, and man with daughter in camp collar shirt at the dining table.
 Both images courtesy of Library of Congress.